Modified Hamiltonian Monte Carlo for Bayesian inference: Introduction

 For a range of problems in computational statistics the HMC method has proved to be a successful and valuable technique.
 The efficient use of gradient information of the posterior distribution allows it to overcome the random walk behavior typical of the Metropolis-Hastings Monte Carlo method.

-On the other hand, the performance of HMC deteriorates exponentially, in terms of acceptance rates, with respect to the system's size and the step size due to errors introduced by numerical approximations \citep{IH04}.
+On the other hand, the performance of HMC deteriorates, in terms of acceptance rates, with respect to the system's size and step size, due to errors introduced by numerical approximations \cite{IH04}.
 Many rejections induce high correlations between samples and reduce the efficiency of the estimator.
-Thus, in systems with large number of parameters, or latent parameters, or when the data set of observations is very large, efficient sampling might require a substantial number of evaluations of the posterior distribution and its gradient.
+Thus, in systems with a large number of parameters, or latent parameters, or when the observations data set is very big, efficient sampling might require a substantial number of evaluations of the posterior distribution and its gradient.
 This may be computationally too demanding for HMC.
-In order to maintain the acceptance rate for larger systems at a high level, one should either decrease a step size or use a higher order integrator, which is usually impractical for large systems.
+In order to maintain the acceptance rate for larger systems at a high level, one could decrease a step size or use a higher order integrator, but both solutions are usually impractical for complex systems.

-Ideally, one would like to have a sampler that increases acceptance rates, has faster convergence, improves sampling efficiency and whose rational choice of simulation parameters is not difficult to determine.
+Ideally, one would like to have a sampling method that maintains high acceptance rates, achieves fast convergence, demonstrates good sampling efficiency and requires modest computational and tuning efforts.

-To achieve some of those goals, several modifications of the HMC method have been recently developed for statistical applications (see Figure \ref{Fig:HMC_evolution}).
+To achieve some of those goals, several modifications of the HMC method have been recently developed in \textbf{\emph{computational statistics}} (see Figure \ref{Fig:HMC_evolution}).